 - Co-Occurring Mental Health/Substance Use

 I offer a highly personalized approach, which is tailored to work in close partnership and collaboration with clients.
 My therapeutic style is authentic, relational, integrative and supportive.
 I am present and connected with each client and listen with compassion and curiosity, while always working from a holistic lens.
 I believe that each of us have inherent strengths and inner resiliency which are powerful tools for change and healing.
-Working from a strengths-based perspective, I integrate my knowledge and training in a variety of approaches (both traditional talk therapy and experiential modalities) in order to meet the specific needs of each client.
+Working from a strengths-based perspective, I integrate my knowledge and training in a variety of approaches in order to meet the specific needs of each client.
+Theoretical frameworks that I draw upon include: systems theory, narrative, existential, mindfulness-based cognitive behavioral; and experiential modalities such as animal-assisted, nature and art therapy.
 I meet clients where they are at and build upon strengths, as well as offer different perspectives to help discover new ways of thinking and being in life.
-I also help clients explore meaning-making in their lives, particularly during difficult, challenging, and life-altering experiences.
+I also help clients explore meaning-making and cognitive reconstruction, particularly during challenging and life-altering experiences.

 "Fear, to a great extent, is born of a story we tell ourselves...and so I chose to tell myself a different story"